When I first started teaching the focus was on getting students to read and get better at math. For me, that was what my focus was on.

 Writing in my room has three components

-- We write every day on things we are interested in
+- Write every day on things we are interested in

-- We focus on the grammar and mechanics through editing and revising mentor texts, our own work and the work of our peers.
+- Focus on the grammar and mechanics through editing and revising mentor texts, our own work, and the work of our peers.

 This is what I don’t have as part of my writing program…

 - I, as the teacher, do not choose what they write.
 This includes topic, theme, genre, form, or style.

 - Everything we write is not worthy of being published